vil/fqs/README.md

 # fqs
-Fedora Quick Start script - Finish your post installation steps easily.
+Fedora Quick Start, a script to finish your post-installation steps easily.

-Made this for myself, but I'll upload it here for everyone if someone else wants to use it `¯\_(ツ)_/¯`
+Steps the script does:
+1. Updates and upgrades the system.
+2. Enables RPM Fusion repositories for additional software.
+3. Enables Flathub repositories for flatpak packages.
+4. Configures dnf to speed up package management.
+5. Installs Nvidia drivers if an Nvidia GPU is detected.
+6. Patches bluetooth and keyboard settings.
+7. Installs a list of user-specified software.
+8. Sets up zsh shell with oh-my-zsh.

+all steps require user confirmation, so you can choose yourself what to do.

 ## Run
 You can run this script simply with one line without installing anything: